“You’re trying to create a visual world that the audience can believe in.”

 When I first met Susan more than a decade ago, her sensitivity to others was very clear.
 A family friend, she took me to lunch at the NAC to answer some questions I had about working in theatre.
 She didn’t hesitate to take time from her exceedingly busy schedule to share her considerable wisdom.

-Over the years, I’ve often heard of Susan’s remarkable accomplishments, and seen programs from the performances she designed.
+Over the years, I’ve often heard of her remarkable accomplishments, and seen programs from the performances she designed.
 She has long been in the background of my life as an amazing example of talent, dedication and accomplishment.

 But for anyone actively involved in the world of stage, Susan is much more than a background player.
 She’s a bona fide star.